-Tabea is a PhD candidate for EXPOSOME-NL as well as EXPANSE, focused on building and testing a spatial agent-based model of urban interventions to prevent cardio-metabolic pulmonary diseases.
+Tabea is a PhD candidate for Exposome-NL as well as the European research project EXPANSE (focus on urban exposome), focused on building and testing a spatial agent-based model of urban interventions to prevent cardio-metabolic pulmonary diseases.
 The goal is a simulation model that predicts behavioural and environmental exposure change, health impacts and social costs and benefits caused by interventions in domains, such as transport, land use or commercial regulation.
 Her background is GIS, Complex Systems Sciences and Computational Social Sciences.

 Tabea Sonnenschein, Simon Scheider, G Ardine de Wit, Cathryn C Tonne, Roel Vermeulen

 Beulens JWJ, Pinho MGM, Abreu TC, den Braver NR, Lam TM, Huss A, Vlaanderen J, Sonnenschein T, Siddiqui NZ, Yuan Z, Kerckhoffs J, Zhernakova A, Brandao Gois MF, Vermeulen RCH.

 Computational modelling Geosciences Geospatial analyses Social Sciences Spatial modelling